asystemsguy/REST_presentation/src/presentation.md

 For other databases consult the [the django DB binding guide](https://docs.djangoproject.com/en/2.1/topics/install/#database-installation)

 ---
+# Implement the chat app in python

+## Configuring site wide settings

+There are two things you have to worry about here:

+    - ALLOWED_HOSTS needs to contain the hostname the django DB is running on, security measure
+    - Remove django.middleware.csrf as you are not going to use HTTPS for this demo.
+This is under MIDDLEWARE

+---
+# Implement the chat app in python

+## Configuring the project to route certain URLs to your app

+We want http://ip:port/irc/* to route all requests to our app, so we add the following rules:

+    - `path('irc/', include( 'irc.urls' )`

+This causes URLs that match the rule to be resolves using the app's urls.py urlpatterns.

+---
+# Implement the chat app in python

+## Configuring your app's endpoints

+Now we want to configure our app to rout endpoint hits to method handlers:

+    !python

+    urlpatterns = [
+        re_path(r'^$', views.index, name='index'),
+        re_path(r'^messages/(?:(?P<message_id>[0-9]+)/)?$', views.Messages.as_view(), name='Chat'),
+        re_path(r'^profiles/(?:(?P<profile_id>[0-9]+)/)?$', views.Profiles.as_view(), name='index'),
+    ]

+Take a moment to understand the regex expressions, the `.as_view()` is just a way to tell django that a View class is being used.
+More on those later.

+---
+# Implement the chat app in python

+## Views basics

+Go ahead and examine the index function in views.py.

+Try to use curl to POST & GET from the index

+---
 # Agenda

 Introduction to create a simple REST backend.